nepenth/knowledge-base/README.md

 ### Custom Gpt Development <a name="custom-gpt-development"></a>
-**Custom GPT Development**: Explore advanced techniques for building and optimizing custom Generative Pre-trained Transformers (GPT) models tailored to specific applications, leveraging cutting-edge NLP and machine learning strategies.

-*Subcategory*: Custom GPT Building And
-*Items in Category*: 1
+The 'Custom GPT Development' category in our technical knowledge base focuses on the creation and customization of Generative Pre-trained Transformers (GPT), providing technical users with advanced tools and techniques for building personalized, high-performance language models tailored to specific applications and domains.
 *Subcategories: Custom Gpt Building And*
 *Items: 1*